j-bd/TP_python/euronext_jbo/README.md

-# Face Detection Project (bj-dl) Repository
+# Data merging - Euronext - Repository

-Code to solve human face wearing a mask protection
+Code to merge specific key into a global file

 # Project Organization